fscorrupt/awesome-stars/README.md

 ## Others

+- [bromite/bromite](https://github.com/bromite/bromite) - Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!
 - [apptension/developer-handbook](https://github.com/apptension/developer-handbook) - An opinionated guide on how to become a professional Web/Mobile App Developer.
 - [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser?
 - [brettpetch/plex-cdn](https://github.com/brettpetch/plex-cdn) - This is an example of how to proxy Plex instances through NGINX, caching posters at the edge.